vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `--vs`

-The datastore in which to create volumes when container developers use the `docker volume create` or `docker create -v` commands.
-You can specify either a datastore that is backed by vSphere or an NFS data volume as the volume store.
+The datastore in which to create volumes when container developers use the `docker volume create` command.
+You can specify either a datastore that is backed by vSphere or an NFS share point as the volume store.

 If you are deploying the VCH to a vCenter Server cluster, vSphere datastores that you designate in the `volume-store` option should be shared by at least two ESXi hosts in the cluster.
 Using non-shared datastores is possible and `vic-machine create` succeeds, but it issues a warning that this configuration limits the use of vSphere features such as vSphere vMotion and DRS.

-If you use an NFS data volume as a volume store, container developers can share the data in those volumes between containers by attaching the same volume to multiple containers.
-For example, you can use shared NFS data volumes to share configuration information between containers, or  to allow containers to access the data of another container.
-To use shared NFS data volumes, it is recommended that the NFS data volumes be directly accessible by the network that you use as the container network.
+If you use NFS volume stores, container developers can share the data in those volumes between containers by attaching the same volume to multiple containers.
+For example, you can use shared NFS volume stores to share configuration information between containers, or  to allow containers to access the data of another container.
+To use shared NFS volume stores, it is recommended that the NFS share points that you designate as the volume stores be directly accessible by the network that you use as the container network.
 For information about container networks, see the description of the [`--container-network`](#container-network) option.

 The label that you specify is the volume store name that Docker uses.
 For example, the volume store label appears in the information for a VCH when container developers run `docker info`.
 Container developers specify the volume store label in the <code>docker volume create --opt VolumeStore=<i>volume_store_label</i></code> option when they create a volume.

 **IMPORTANT**: The volume store label must be unique.

-If you specify an invalid vSphere datastore name or an invalid NFS data volume URL, `vic-machine create` fails and suggests valid datastores.
+If you specify an invalid vSphere datastore name or an invalid NFS share point URL, `vic-machine create` fails and suggests valid datastores.

-**IMPORTANT** If you do not specify the `volume-store` option, no  volume store is created and container developers cannot use the `docker volume create` or `docker create -v` commands.
+**IMPORTANT** If you do not specify the `volume-store` option, no  volume store is created and container developers cannot create containers with volumes.
 You can add volume stores to a VCH after deployment by running `vic-machine configure --volume-store`.
 For information about adding volume stores after deployment, see [Add Volume Stores](configure_vch.md#volumes) in Configure Virtual Container Hosts.

 - To specify a vSphere datastore, provide the datastore name and the volume store label.